-Far-right AfD party may win first German city mayor post in run-off vote
+Far-right AfD party fails to secure first German city mayor post in run-off

 The election in Frankfurt an der Oder, a city on the border with Poland, is between Independent candidate Axel Strasser and AfD contender Wilko Moller.

-Voters in the eastern city of Frankfurt an der Oder have cast their ballots in a run-off election that could give the far-right Alternative for Germany (AfD) party, the largest opposition party in parliament, its first mayoral victory in a German city.
+Voters in the eastern city of Frankfurt an der Oder have chosen an independent candidate over the far-right Alternative for Germany (AfD) contender, blocking what would have been the largest opposition party in parliament’s first major urban win in a German mayoral election.

-Independent candidate Axel Strasser and AfD contender Wilko Moller faced off on Sunday after leading the first-round vote on September 21, with Strasser receiving 32.4 percent of the vote and Moller 30.2 percent.
+Independent Axel Strasser won on Sunday with 69.8 percent of the vote against AfD candidate Wilko Moller, who received 30.2 percent, according to preliminary results.
+Voter turnout was 49.4 percent.

 Recommended Storieslist of 3 items